 Parks are acknowledged as important settings for physical activity and health, especially in low income areas where other accessible, low cost resources may not be available.
 Generally, persons from lower income and minority backgrounds exhibit lower physical activity levels.
 This may be partly explained by growing evidence showing that parks and other recreation facilities are often less common in low income and racially-diverse neighborhoods.
 However, some authors have reported discrepant findings and few such studies have considered the actual content of parks.
-Further, little research has been done on park content change over time, particularly with emphasis on improvements in park equity.
-Thus, more research is needed to fully assess access to quality park environments and potential park improvements in low income and high minority areas.
+Thus, more research is needed to fully assess access to quality park environments in low income and high minority areas.
 This has been identified as an important environmental justice issue for public health.